Dante Alighieri Academy

 Dante Alighieri Academy (Dante Alighieri, DAA, or Dante, official name: Dante Alighieri Catholic Academy) also known as Dante Alighieri Academy Catholic Secondary School is a Catholic public high school in Toronto, Ontario, Canada.
-Administered by the Toronto Catholic District School Board, it serves the Glen Park neighbourhood in the North York district.
-It has 926 students from grades 9-12 as of 2018–19.
+Administered by the Toronto Catholic District School Board (TCDSB), it serves the Glen Park neighbourhood in the North York district.
+It has 785 students from grades 9–12 as of the 2026–27 school year.
+A new building was opened on September 2nd 2026, at 70 Playfair Avenue.
+The new school features bright, modern classrooms, a triple gymnasium, a tech shop, specialized science spaces, music and performance areas, outdoor amenity spaces, and collaborative learning commons.
 It was founded in 1974 by the Sisters of St. John the Baptist, and is named after Dante Alighieri, a major Italian poet of the Middle Ages in the 13th century.